 3. Stop looking back and focus on what you want to gain.

 Redundancy can be a brilliant opportunity to do something new.
 Try to see your self less as a role and more of a skill set that’s transferable.
 If your perfect job demands a certain skill or qualification that you don’t have, could you obtain what’s missing with any redundancy money?
 Remember that many employers value character and experience over skill set and may be willing to train you.
 What about approaching the potential employer and explaining you are willing to train in that specific skill and opening up a conversation?
 In doing so, you may make a good impression; have nothing to lose and everything to gain.
 If you are looking backwards and dwelling on what’s gone then you are already facing the wrong direction.
-It’s not helping you deal with redundancy.
+It’s not helping you deal with redundancy and can just add to the stress.

 4. Don’t carry around baggage.